-Bloomberg reports “people with knowledge of the matter” as saying that Amazon is working on a TV box for streaming on-demand video.
-The rumored box will apparently be available later this year and looks to compete with the likes of Apple TV, Roku and similar streaming boxes.
+The Wall Street Journal reports “people briefed on the company’s plans” as saying that Amazon is working on a TV box for streaming on-demand video.
+The rumored box could apparently be available for the holidays and would compete with Apple TV, Roku and similar streaming boxes.

 Apple’s all-in-one iMac line has gotten an internal makeover.

 The Los Angeles Times is reporting that arrests have been made after two men began fighting while in line outside an Apple store in Pasadena.
 Police also told the paper about a second fight breaking out between a man and some people the man had paid to stand in line for him.
 Those people claimed the man didn’t pay them enough to stand in …

 Over at Computerworld, Preston Gralla spotlights a betting site’s 25-contender list of potential Microsoft CEOs “ranging from the obvious to the far-fetched.”
 Apple CEO Tim Cook, the most far-fetched of all, gets 100-to-1 odds.